tonyhieu/college-notes/_posts/2022-10-20-humcore-lecture.md

 ---
 layout: post
-description: The *Decameron*'s World in a Frame
+description: October 20 Humcore Lecture
 categories: [humcore, lecture, fall22-23, markdown]
-title: October 20 Humcore Lecture
+title: The Decameron's World in a Frame
 ---

 - Decameron was one of the first pieces of Italian literature